rytrasmi/dccrpg.github.io/index.md

 Please see the [aboutttt](about.md) for further details.

-# Characters
+# Adventurers
 ## Biff
-Biff is a Common fighter who has yet to slay a foe.
+Biff is a Common magician.

 ## Jill
-Jill is a Pict magician who likes casting spells.
+Jill is a Pict fighter who seeks out danger.

-> Fenced code blocks are like Standard Markdown’s regular code blocks, except that they’re not indented and instead rely on start and end fence lines to delimit the code block.
+> I say we slay the lot of them!

-# Locations
+# Places
 ## Khromarium
-This is a city
+This is the big city.

 ## Some place
 It is dark and stormy here.
+A witch-queen rules over it.

 # Chronology
+## The Campaign for Revenge
 <ul>
   {% for post in site.posts %}
+  {% for tag in post.tags %}
+  {% if tag == 'dungeon quest' %}
     <li>
       <a href="{{ post.url | prepend:site.baseurl }}">{{ post.title }}</a>
     </li>
+  {% endif %}
+  {% endfor %}
   {% endfor %}
 </ul>

 # Resources